AM311/Cybersecurity_Report/home.md

 	==MOSTRARE GRUPPI --> ACCOUNT NON È ADMIN==

- 3. **Ask for a TGT for these accounts:**
+ 3. **Ask for a TGT:**
- Using the following command we ask the DC for a TGT foreach of the previous accounts and we format them so that they are ready to be cracked using *John the Ripper*:
+We now ask the DC to generate a **TGT** for each of the previous accounts and we format them so that they are ready to be cracked using *John the Ripper*:

     `impacket-GetNPUsers -dc-ip 10.0.2.200 cybersec.units.it/DomainUser:User00! -request -format john`